-Critics also say the move could prompt private French collectors to move their works out of the country for fear of seizure.
+Critics also say the move could prompt private French collectors to move their works out of France for fear of seizure.

-European conservationists have also raised practical concerns, worrying artefacts could be stolen or handled improperly if given to inexperienced museums in politically unstable countries.
+European conservationists meanwhile have raised practical concerns, such as the danger of artefacts being stolen or poorly handled by inexperienced museums in politically unstable countries.

-Britain too has faced numerous calls to return artefacts to the countries they originate from, including the Elgin Marbles to Greece and the Benin Bronzes to Nigeria.
+Britain too has faced calls to return artefacts, including the Elgin Marbles to Greece and the Benin Bronzes to Nigeria.

 On Tuesday, the governor of Easter Island in the Pacific tearfully begged the British Museum to return one of its famous statues.